awslabs/service-workbench-on-aws/README.md

 ## Docusaurus

-You can now also launch the Galileo docusaurus website.
+You can now also launch the Service Workbench docusaurus website.
 Please follow the steps in docs/README.md

 ## License